brettz9/atyourcommand/README.md

 # Immediate to-dos

-1. Also support text selection, URL, image, and custom context(s)
-	1. Option to have context menu items, based on the substitutions used (or user choice), cause them to only appear under certain, correct conditions (but ensure commands can utilize multiple components (e.g., highlighted link and page HTML)
-	1. Give user choice on whether to provide content only in certain selector-based contexts (but making necessary JSON-friendly conversions, e.g., canvas to data URL, for them); video, audio, object/embed/applet URL, <a>, etc.
+1. Give user choice on whether to provide context menu items **only in certain selector-based contexts** (but making necessary JSON-friendly conversions for them)
-	1. Optional pre-processing of highlighted contents esp. if cannot convert to HTML (e.g., toDataURL on canvas)
-		1. Ensure, as with QR Secret Decoder Ring, that we can get a privileged toDataURL canvas snapshot as an argument.
-		1. Any way to create convention to get data out of a plug-in by right-click (and demo)?
-		1. Ensure textarea and input content is retrievable (including selection ranges within)!!
+    1. video, audio, object/embed/applet (may be hidden from UI), URL, <a>, canvas to data URL (including of image or video elements as in QR Secret Decoder Ring), textarea and input content (including selection ranges within), etc.
-		1. Option to supply selector (or prompt for selector or jQuery eval at run-time) to grab contents as text or HTML (allowing for CSS-Selector-enhanced HTTPQuery syntax like `div.myClass:text()` or `a[href]:attr()` to get back other than an HTML string?); note: this ability to specify selectors for output is distinct from specifying contexts via selector
+    1. Option to supply prompt for selector or JS/jQuery eval at run-time
+1. **Grab contents as text or HTML** (allowing for CSS-Selector-enhanced HTTPQuery syntax like `div.myClass:text()` or `a[href]:attr()` to get back other than an HTML string?) along with URL; note: this ability to specify selectors for output is potentially distinct from specifying contexts via selector
-		1. Support text or CSS path offset of highlighted text so if supplying all page text, an app can reconstruct the position of the highlighted text/elements in context (e.g., to allow supplying a correction of edited text to Github through its API)
+1. Support **text or CSS path offset of highlighted text** so if supplying all page text, an app can reconstruct the position of the highlighted text/elements in context (e.g., to allow supplying a correction of edited text to Github through its API).

-1. Display of commands in context menu or with list of commands in edit mode (with the list of commands pre-opened) or in new command mode (with the list pre-closed)
+1. **Display of commands** in context menu or with list of commands in edit mode (with the list of commands pre-opened) or in new command mode (with the list pre-closed)
-1. Finish behavior providing string substitution of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)
+1. Finish behavior providing **string substitution** of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)
 	1. Support defaults (including empty ones) and document
 	1. Ensure user can just invoke a command without sending anything